-GASB Statement No. 96-In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
+GASB Statement No. 96 - In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
 This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
-This Statement is effective for the Pool in the year ending December 31, 2023.
-Management is currently evaluating the impact of the standard on the financial statements but does not expect it to be material
+This Statement is effective for the Pool in the year ending December 31, 2023 and had no effect on the financial statements for the year ended December 31, 2023.